 If an upper cervical misalignment could potentially be at the root of fibromyalgia symptoms, then correcting the misalignment could present a natural way to get some relief.

 Upper cervical chiropractors are subspecialists in the chiropractic field who focus on the top two bones in the neck.
-Diagnostic imaging is used to precisely measure any upper cervical subluxation, whether it is the result of trauma or another underlying factor.
+Diagnostic imaging measures any upper cervical subluxation, whether it is the result of trauma or another underlying factor.

 Once the misalignment has been accurately measured, the practitioner can calculate a specific adjustment for you.
 Adjustments are extremely gentle and are nothing like the popping and twisting you may associate with chiropractic in general.
 This is perfect for a person who is already in pain and doesn’t need their neck jerked around roughly.